Open-Markets-Initiative/Directory/Organizations/Cboe/Protocols/TitaniumOptions/DepthOfBook.md

-## Complex: Cboe Titanium Options Complex
+## TitaniumOptions Depth Of Book: Cboe Titanium Options Depth Of Book

-Complex order multicast market data feed for Cboe Titanium Options.
+Full depth of book feed for options traded on Cboe Titanium Options.

 ### Transport